 A Complete Guide to Obtaining a Driver’s License, Insuring and Registering a Car in Massachusetts

-The process of obtaining or switching a license and registration from another state to Massachusetts can be daunting for many newcomers.
-Massachusetts is a state that has different requirements from most other states.
-For example, not many states require motorists to obtain a stamped registration form before they are allowed to register a vehicle, however, Massachusetts does.
+For example, few states require motorists to obtain a stamped registration form before they are allowed to register a vehicle, however, Massachusetts does.
 Similarly, many states require you to carry an insurance card whereas Massachusetts does not.
-There is a list of differences that can be drawn on when registering a car here versus elsewhere.
+There are a range of differences to be aware of when registering a car in the state versus elsewhere.

 If you are considering moving to Massachusetts, you will need to plan carefully.
 Once you become a Massachusetts resident you need to convert your license, get an MA registration and have your vehicle inspected at an approved inspection site.

-In this article, we will discuss the tasks you will need to complete within 30 days of the date you officially moved to the state.
+Read on to discover the steps you need to complete within 30 days of the date you officially move to the state.

 Driver’s License Conversion Process